vjeux/pokemon-showdown-rs/ABILITIES_TODO.md

 ## Status

 All 314 abilities have been reviewed and documented.
 The codebase now has:
-- ~160 abilities with full or partial working implementations
+- ~161 abilities with full or partial working implementations
-- ~154 abilities with detailed TODO documentation explaining what's needed
+- ~153 abilities with detailed TODO documentation explaining what's needed

-**Current Status**: All abilities that can be implemented with existing handler infrastructure have been completed.
-The remaining 154 abilities require battle engine infrastructure that doesn't exist yet (see below).
+**Current Status**: Continuing to implement abilities even when they require new handler infrastructure.
+Now at 51.3% completion!

 The majority of un-implemented abilities require infrastructure that doesn't exist yet:
 - Weather system (effectiveWeather, field.isWeather) - **MANY NOW EXIST!**